-Graduate Fellowships provide an enhanced context for advanced doctoral students, including the presentation of work-in-progress and the benefits of critique from an exciting group of Pembroke Center Faculty Fellows, Postdoctoral Fellows, and distinguished Visiting Fellows.
+Graduate Fellowships provide an enhanced context for advanced doctoral students, including the presentation of work-in-progress and the benefits of critique from an exciting group of Pembroke Center Faculty Fellows, Postdoctoral Fellows, Undergraduate Fellows, and distinguished Visiting Fellows.

 There are two ways that graduate students may participate in the Pembroke Seminar: